+\paragraph*{Baseline.} For baseline comparisons, we include both open and proprietary models.
+As an open baseline, we evaluate Qwen2.5-Omni-3B.
+For proprietary baselines, we compare against GPT-audio, GPT-5-chat, and Gemini-2.5-Pro, all evaluated in zero-shot mode without any task-specific adaptation.

+\paragraph*{Two-Phase Training.} We train in two phases and keep all hyperparameters fixed across all training strategies so differences are attributable to scheduling and batch construction.

-\textbf{Phase 1 (Alignment):} We perform foundational alignment for 1 epoch using the ASR task.
-In this phase, the audio encoder and linear aligner are fully fine-tuned while for the LLM, we adapted LoRA based training.
+\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*,labelsep=.5em] \item \textit{Phase 1 Language-centric Alignment (LA).} We perform foundational alignment for 1 epoch using the ASR task.
+In this phase, the audio encoder and linear aligner are fully fine-tuned while for the LLM, we adapted LoRA based training. \item \textit{Phase 2 Multi-task instruction tuning} We run the four training strategies, UM, TPC, ADS, and TPC+ADS, for $\approx$10K steps.
+During this stage, the encoder and aligner remain frozen, and only the LoRA adapters in the LLM are updated.

-\textbf{Phase 2 (Multi-task SFT):} We execute the four comparative training regimes (SM, TPC, ADS and TPC+ADS) for approximately 10K steps.
-Here, the encoder and aligner are frozen, and only the LoRA adapters in the LLM are updated.
-For all experiments, we used the learning rate $3 \times 10^{-5}$, with a linear warmup for the first 30\% of epoch 1, followed by a cosine annealing schedule.
-The training is distributed across 24 (H100) GPUs with a per-device batch size of 2.
-By utilizing 16 gradient accumulation steps, we achieve an effective global batch size of 768.

-\paragraph*{ADS Clustering Details.} For the ADS regime, the global codebook is $K=500$ centroids based on a 3\% subset of the data ($\approx 75$ hours).
-The high value of $K$ is chosen to ensure that fine-grained paralinguistic variations, such as emotional prosody and regional dialectal phonemes, are captured as distinct clusters.
+For ADS, we build a global codebook with $K=500$ clusters from a 3\% subset ($\approx 75$ hours) of the training data to capture fine-grained paralinguistic variation. \end{itemize}

-\paragraph*{Evaluation Metrics.} We employ a multi-faceted evaluation suite: For ASR, we used WER; for Arabic ASR specifically, we normalize both hypothesis and reference strings by unifying Alef/Hamza variants and removing all diacritics to ensure consistency.
-For summarization, we reported ROUGE-L and BERTScore \cite{zhang2019bertscore} to measure semantic overlap, and supplemented by an LLM-as-a-Judge framework using GPT-4.1.
-This judge evaluates the model on a scale of 1--10 based on \textit{clarity}, \textit{conciseness}, \textit{coherence}, \textit{completeness}, \textit{semantic alignment}, \textit{accuracy}, \textit{relevance}, and \textit{information density} (see prompts used in {Figure~\ref{fig:llm_judge_prompt}}).
-For classification tasks, we used weighted-F1 to account for inherent label imbalance.
-Finally, for discriminative outputs, we utilize a post-processing script to map variants to canonical labels (e.g., mapping ``KSA'' to ``Saudi Arabia'').
+\paragraph*{Evaluation} We evaluate generative and discriminative tasks with standard metrics.
+For \textbf{ASR}, we report WER, applying Arabic normalization by unifying Alef/Hamza variants and removing diacritics.
+For \textbf{summarization}, we report ROUGE-L~\cite{lin2004rouge}, BERTScore \cite{zhang2019bertscore}, and GPT-4.1 as an LLM judge \cite{zheng2023judging}.
+The judge scores outputs from 1--10 on clarity, conciseness, coherence, completeness, semantic alignment, accuracy, relevance, and information density (see prompts used in {Figure~\ref{fig:llm_judge_prompt}}).
+For \textbf{classification (SER and DID)}, we use weighted F1 and normalize label variants (e.g., mapping ``KSA'' to ``Saudi Arabia'') during post-processing.